kevinzhuang01/project_leaders_2025/_profiles/philippedelmann.md

   of the task runtime and GPU vendor library.
 We propose to implement a prototype 3D CFD code using FleCSI and our own solvers library FleCSolve and test it on LANL's new supercomputer Vendado.
+desired: 'The most important thing for this project is an interest and enjoyment of programming and numerical simulations.
+This is an exploratory project that can be focused on different aspects of computer science, applied math, or physics depending on the interests of the student.
+A general background in programming is required, but other skills can be picked up during the project as needed.
+Other useful (but not required) skills are: modern C++, (non)linear iterative solvers, computational fluid dynamics methods, high-performance computing'
+email: pedelmann@lanl.gov
 ---

 ## Additional Information